 Since these dogs are so intelligent, they can easily become bored with their training if there isn’t any variety.
 This is a breed that requires an owner and trainer that is stronger minded than the dog, and ensures that the dog is clear of that as well.

-If a Pug senses that it is stronger minded than the humans, then they have the tendency to become a bit uncooperative and stubborn because they don’t feel as if they have to listen or obey.
+If the dog senses that it is stronger minded than the humans, then they have the tendency to become a bit uncooperative and stubborn because they don’t feel as if they have to listen or obey.

 A dog in training necessitates an owner who is both firm and calm, as well as confident and consistent with the commands throughout the entire training process.